Because of the breaking changes in v2, here are some recommendations on how to migrate from v1.

 Example of a

-The capturing groups are passed to the callback only if the signature of the function (function.length
+The capturing groups are passed to the callback only if the signature of the function (function.length) is 0 or strictly greater than 2.

 [!WARNING] Because of rest parameters, the following function has a length of